-In beer halls and boardrooms, the Brexit diaspora gets organized
+In beer halls and boardrooms, the Brexit diaspora gets organised

-BERLIN (Reuters) - Robert Anderson was enjoying a drink with a compatriot in a Munich beer hall a few weeks before Britain's referendum on leaving the European Union when he realized he and other Britons who stood to lose a lot of rights would have to get organized.
+BERLIN (Reuters) - Robert Harrison was enjoying a drink with a compatriot in a Munich beer hall a few weeks before Britain’s referendum on leaving the European Union when he realised he and other Britons who stood to lose a lot of rights would have to get organised.

 The Munich-based patent attorney had been in Germany for decades, living far from his country of birth with his mixed family and enjoying EU residence and employment rights that he, like many others, had believed irrevocable.

 He joined local clubs, volunteered with refugees and even served as an election teller.
-"I was living the life of a German, never thought about being British," he said.
-"And then you suddenly have to organize with other Britons to campaign."
+“I was living the life of a German, never thought about being British,” he said.
+“And then you suddenly have to organise with other Britons to campaign.”

 Britain’s vote last year to leave pitched the million or so Britons living in the European Union into deep uncertainty.